Best Games Like Monster Hunter

 This is achieved by traversing an open-world and honing your skills in fast-paced combat that supports a wide variety of playstyles.

-In contrast to Monster Hunter, the game allows you to travel between locations seamlessly in real-time without any loading screens.
+In contrast to Monster Hunter, the game allows you to travel between locations seamlessly in real-time without any cumbersome loading screens.

 Aside from that, the game has much in common with Capcom’s creature slaying franchise when it comes to aesthetics and gameplay.